Learning Outcomes Assessment and Accountability

 The methods for evaluation and grading within a course are clearly stated in the course syllabus.
 Evaluation procedures are objective and appropriately related to the course’s objectives and content.

 HCC does not have a college-wide attendance policy.
-Regular class attendance, however, is one of the most important responsibilities of the student and in many cases will count toward the final grade.
+Regular class attendance, however, is expected and in many cases will count in computing the student’s final grade.
 Attendance requirements will be clearly stated in the course syllabus and discussed by the instructor.

 Faculty are expected to conduct all assigned classes as scheduled.
-Classes will be cancelled only in the case of an emergency or with prior approval of the division chair.
+Classes will be cancelled only in the case of an emergency or with prior approval.
 In the case of an emergency, the faculty member is required to contact the division office as soon as the faculty member becomes aware of the emergency and the inability to meet with the class.
 The faculty member should work within the division to find an appropriate substitute.
-An official class cancellation notice will be posted on the class door or in the learning management system to notify students.
+An official class cancellation notice will be posted on the class door by the division office or in the learning management system to notify students.

-In the event that a faculty member needs to be absent from class for other professional reasons, the faculty member should discuss the reasons with the appropriate academic leader in the division as soon as possible to decide on provision of alternate faculty coverage.
+In the event that a faculty member needs to be absent from class for other professional reasons, the faculty member should discuss the reasons with the appropriate division leader as soon as possible to decide on provision of alternate faculty coverage.
 It is important that the division leader and the division office be aware of such class changes so that student questions or concerns can be properly addressed.